 Please describe, in your own words, what your current job is and what work it entails.

-How did you discover that the creative world is right for you?
-Was there a time in your life that you credit to this discovery?
-Which train of events did bring you to where you are today?
+How did you discover that the creative world was right for you?
+Was there a time in your life that you credit to this discovery? and which train of events did bring you to where you are today?

 In your constantly growing and expanding industry, how and where do you usually find inspiration to keep your work fresh, innovative and relevant?